imranismail/parameters.ex/README.md

 end
 ```

+## Goals

+- [X] Expressive and declarative but with the ability to extend via custom validation function
+- [ ] Support to express Ecto's built-in validators
+- [ ] Auto-generated documentation in the form of `@doc` and [Open API Specification](https://swagger.io/specification/)

 ## Usage

 Parameters behaves like the `@doc` attribute and basically annotates the function with information about the parameters.